 Your GP should arrange for you to see a specialist if you have symptoms that could be due to vaginal cancer.
 Depending on your symptoms and other factors, this might be an urgent referral.

 It can be hard for GPs to decide who may have cancer and who might have a more minor condition.
 For some symptoms, your doctor may ask you to wait to see if the symptoms get better or respond to treatment, such as antibiotics.

 UK referral guidelines

 There are guidelines for GPs to help them decide who needs a referral.

-According to guidelines, you should get an urgent referral if you have a lump in or at the entrance to your vagina.
+You should have an urgent referral to a specialist if you have a lump in or at the entrance to your vagina.